 Our attention seems to be limited by certain things, and cognitive psychologists attempt to explain how our focus works using selective attention theories.

-There is so much stimuli around us at every moment of the day.
+There are so many stimuli around us at every moment of the day.
 Even when you are sitting at home on your computer, there are always new sounds to take in or small details that you might not have noticed before.

-It’s impossible for the brain to take in all of the stimuli around you at once.
-You simply can’t focus on every sound, sight, smell, taste, and feeling that is occurring at a particular time.
+The brain can’t take in all of the stimuli around you at once.
+You can’t focus on every sound, sight, smell, taste, and feeling occurring at a particular time.
 So your brain has to choose which stimuli it will focus on and what it will process.

 ...but how does that process work?

 In this video, we’ll explain the basics of Selective Attention Theory.
-Psychologists have understood without the need for experimentation that we can only pay attention to a limited set of stimuli at one time.
-But the process of how we choose stimuli, and what happens to the rest, has been up for debate throughout the scientific community over the years.
+Psychologists have understood, without experimentation, that we can only pay attention to a limited set of stimuli simultaneously.
+However, the process of choosing stimuli and what happens to the rest has been up for debate throughout the scientific community over the years.

 Colin Cherry (1953)

-A Dichotic Listening Task is when a user is listening to two different messages in both ears.
-How though, can we make certain that the person listening is truly trying to focus on the ear we ask them to?
+A Dichotic Listening Task is when a user listens to two messages in both ears.
+How, though, can we ensure that the person listening is truly trying to focus on the ear we ask them to?

-To continue his research, Cherry devised a method to study attention called Shadowing in which listeners listen to two stimuli in each ear through headphones and are asked to say the message they are focusing on outline.
-The one they are asked to say out loud is called the "attended message" while the other is the "unatteneded message".
+To continue his research, Cherry devised a method to study attention called Shadowing, in which listeners listen to two stimuli in each ear through headphones and are asked to say the message they are focusing on outline.
+The one they are asked to say aloud is called the "attended message," while the other is the "unattended message."

 How much of the information is retained from the unattended message?

 In most cases, only physical properties like volume and tonality were noticed.
-The participants don't report noticing the change of the meaning of the message, the language the message was spoken, the gender of the speaker, or even when the message was reversed.
+The participants didn't report noticing the change of the message's meaning, the language the message was spoken, the gender of the speaker, or even when the message was reversed.
 This led psychologists to believe unattended messages are filtered before meaning.

 Broadbent's Filter Model (1958)

-The first model for the function of attention was developed by Donald Broadbent.
-Broadbent theorized that sensory organs took in information and that the information was then funneled through a "bottleneck" where only a small portion of the overall information reached our working memory.
+Donald Broadbent developed the first model for the function of attention.
+Broadbent theorized that sensory organs took in the information and that the information was then funneled through a "bottleneck" where only a small portion of the overall information reached our working memory.

-The "Filter" that Broadbent theorized could focus on specific physical characteristics such as tone or pitch of a sound.
-Picture a long, glass bottle with the bottom cut out.
-All input entered through the large bottom, but the selective filter moves only some information through the small opening at the top.
+The "Filter" that Broadbent theorized could focus on specific physical characteristics such as the tone or pitch of a sound.
+Picture a long glass bottle with the bottom cut out.
+All input is entered through the large bottom, but the selective filter moves only some information through the small opening at the top.
 The rest of the information is completely blocked and never understood by the brain.
-After information passes through this filter, it then passes on to what he called a "Detector".
+After information passes through this filter, it then passes on to what he called a "Detector."

 The Detector processes higher-level parts of information, like meaning.

-Once we can understand the meaning of something we focus on, it then gets stored in short term memory where it could pass further into long term memory.
-Broadbent's Filter model is classified as an "Early-Selection" model, since it filters simple characteristics first, before it processes meaning.
+Once we can understand the meaning of something we focus on, it then gets stored in short-term memory, where it could pass further into long-term memory.
+Broadbent's Filter model is classified as an "Early-Selection" model since it filters simple characteristics before it processes meaning.

 Broadbent did not give his participants instructions to shadow the information that entered their ears, nor did he instruct them to shadow the information.

-Moray retested some of the dichotic listening tasks that Cherry had created with a more rigorous and academically-sound eye.
+Moray retested some of the dichotic listening tasks that Cherry had created with a more rigorous and academically sound eye.
 What did he find?
-More people could recognize words that they focused on during the task, than the words they "blocked'.
-Unless those words were important to the person, like their name.
+More people could recognize words they focused on during the task than the words they "blocked' unless those words were important to the person, like their name.

-As you can already tell, The Cocktail Party effect shouldn't happen if Broadbent's model was completely correct, because Broadbent claims meaning is processed last.
+As you can already tell, The Cocktail Party effect shouldn't have happened if Broadbent's model was completely correct because Broadbent claims meaning is processed last.
 This is hole #1.